 Adam is an articling student based out of the firm’s Regina office.

 Adam is originally from Hay River, Northwest Territories and went on to complete his post-secondary and graduate studies in Saskatchewan, Alberta and Manitoba.
 Adam obtained his Juris Doctor from the University of Manitoba in 2021.
 During law school, Adam served as senior editor of the Canadian Journal of Human Rights.
 He also worked as a legal research assistant for the Dean of the Robson Hall Faculty of Law where he gained legal research and writing experience, focusing on nuclear weapons and disarmament law.

 Adam is the winner of the Canadian Bar Association’s 2020 IP Law Student Essay Competition with his article titled “Reforming Canada’s Intellectual Property Laws: The Slow Path to Reconciliation.”

-Prior to law school, Adam obtained a degree in biology and biotechnology from the University of Saskatchewan, and went on to complete a Master of Science from the University of Calgary in the field of plant biotechnology, focusing on natural rubber biosynthesis, in 2017.
+Prior to law school, Adam obtained a degree in biology and biotechnology from the University of Saskatchewan, and went on to complete a thesis-based Master of Science from the University of Calgary in the field of plant biotechnology, focusing on natural rubber biosynthesis, in 2017.

 With a scientific background and a passion for science and extensive research experience, Adam has particular interest in intellectual property and plant breeders’ rights.
 In 2014, he worked as a plant breeding research technician at the University of Saskatchewan Fruit Program where he selectively bred a variety of fruit with emphasis on Haskap.
 He has particular knowledge of various plant propagation techniques.